 In today’s volatile media and social environment, good PR comes at a premium and brand reputation is fragile.
-Look at Trump’s dressing down of Nordstrom, or the controversy Uber runs into just about every time Travis Kalanick does anything.
+Look at Trump’s dressing down of many businesses, or the controversy Uber has run into when founder Travis Kalanick acts out.
 (More on that later.)

-Some argue that presidential tweets might actually be good for business, even when they’re negative, and recent evidence bears that out.
+Some argue that any type of buzz is good for business, even when it’s negative.
 But most types of reputation crises are decidedly unwelcome.
 For a startup or small business, a sudden wave of negative coverage can be fatal.
 According to the World Economic Forum, more than twenty-five percent of a company’s market value is directly attributable to its brand reputation.

 So how should brands prepare for an unknown, uncontrollable event that could impugn its reputation?
 A sudden crisis can be an externally driven event that is entirely unpredictable, like the death of a chief executive or an accident by a business partner.
 Such was the case in 2010 when the Deepwater Horizon, under contract to BP, exploded in the Gulf of Mexico.
 Many crises strike closer to home; they can take the form of a rogue employee action, or a regional lapse that affects an entire brand, like the Chipotle E. coli contamination of 2015.